carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 ~~~
-# Create a DataFrame from the dictionary 'genomas_mediam' and assign it to 'df_mediam'
+# Create a DataFrame from the dictionary 'genomes_mediam' and assign it to 'df_mediam'
 df_mediam = pd.DataFrame.from_dict(genomes_mediam)

 # Print the DataFrame 'df_mediam'